aibert-enni/fastapi-monorepo/readme.md

 - Stores and validates credentials, manages login and access control.

 ### Media Service
-- Handles media files (e.g., images, videos, etc.)
+- Handles media files (for now only images)
-- Stores media files in a cloud storage (e.g., Amazon S3).
+- Stores media files in a cloud storage (e.g., Amazon S3, Yandex storage).
+- Allows users to upload avatars and get their URLs or delete.

 ## Communication Flow